orbeon/orbeon-forms-doc/form-runner/feature/excel-xml-export.md

 ### Locations

-You can export from the following locations:
+You can export using an "Excel Export" or "XML Export" button from the following locations:

 | Page                                                             | Data Included |
 |------------------------------------------------------------------|---------------|